Airline seat: Adjustable lumbar support

-Electrically adjustable lumbar support is found on most long-haul first class and business class seats.
+Electrically adjustable lumbar support is found on most long-haul first-class and business-class seats.
 Rarely, economy class may also include a mechanically adjustable lumbar support on some long-haul aircraft.
 However, with the trend towards slimline seats in economy class, this amenity has mostly vanished from most new economy class seat installations.

 Massage

 Some business class seats, such as the Recaro CL 4420, have a built-in massaging feature.

 Lie flat/flat bed seating

 Some business class cabins feature seats that recline to a sloped flat position.
 These "lie flat at an angle" seats allow for greater comfort than traditional recliner seats, but are less comfortable than fully horizontal flat bed seating.

 Most international first-class and a growing number of international business-class cabins feature seats which recline to a full-horizontal flat position, forming a bed.

 "Slimline" economy seating

 Some airlines are introducing new "slimline" seats in economy class.
 While "slimline" is not a defined term, slimline seats have less padding in the back.
-Seat pitch and width in economy class have also been decreasing, In 1985 none of the main four US carriers offered a seat less than 19 inches wide.
-Since the beginning of the 21st Century until 2018 average seat width decreased from 18.5 to 17 inches, and sometimes as low as 16.1 inches.

 Slimline seats weigh less than full-size seats, and are claimed to allow airlines to increase capacity without significantly affecting passenger comfort.
 Many passengers however, have expressed displeasure with these seats.
 Moreover, the US Department of Transportation (DOT) has begun to explore the safety issues associated with increased aircraft capacity and reduced seat pitch that results from the installation of "slimline" seats.
 In an 14 April 2015 hearing of the DOT's Advisory Committee for Aviation Consumer Protection, Cynthia Corbett, an investigator for the Federal Aviation Administration (FAA) Civil Aerospace Medical Institute, discussed concerns regarding the emergency evacuation of higher capacity aircraft.
 The citizens' group "Flyers Rights" brought a case against the FAA in 2017, arguing that the agency had a responsibility to prevent seats from becoming so cramped as to become a safety issue in an emergency.

 This type of seat was pioneered by Recaro, but several other manufacturers (such as Weber Aircraft LLC and B/E Aerospace) have introduced their own slimline seats as well.
 These seats may or may not feature moveable headrests, and generally do not feature adjustable lumbar support.

 A newer innovation by Zodiac Seats U.S. (formerly Weber Aircraft LLC) is an articulating seat bottom, where the seat bottom moves forward in addition to the seat back tilting backwards.
 Such seats have been installed in some of the aircraft of Aer Lingus, Delta Air Lines, Emirates, American Airlines, and Avianca, amongst others.
 This seating was eventually adopted by competitors such as B/E Aerospace and Recaro.